Surah Ad-Duha (93)

 ll.
 But tell about the bounty of your Lord!

-This Surah-was sent right down to remove his anxiety and distress and to inform him that his Lord had neither forsaken him nor was He displeased with him.
+This Surah was sent right down to remove his anxiety and distress and to inform him that his Lord had neither forsaken him nor was He displeased with him.

 If the Prophet PBUH had been constantly exposed to the sunshine of revelation, his nerves wouldn’t withstand it.
 Allah had provided a prospect in order that the consequences of revelation passed on to the great beyond and complete peace was restored to him.
 It had nothing to try and do with Allah being pleased with him when He sent down a revelation and displeased when he suspended it.
-In other words, rising Of the sun of revelation is analogous to the intense day and therefore the period of break to the stillness and peace of night.
+In other words, the rising Of the sun of revelation is analogous to the intense day and therefore the period of a break to the stillness and peace of the night.

 It also gives excellent news to the Holy Prophet PBUH that the hardships that he was facing within the initial stages of his mission wouldn’t last long. he’s told to carry this of less account than the Hereafter which awaited him just like the glorious morning after an evening of stillness.
 The Hereafter wasn’t only within the future life, but his later life on earth which might be filled with victory and satisfaction when Allah will bless him so abundantly that he would be pleased.